-One of the essential competencies of a high-performing leader is being able to manage effective teams and workgroups, develop others, and build and maintain relationships.
+One of the essential competencies of a highly-effective leader is the ability to manage teams and workgroups, develop others as well as build and maintain relationships.
 Without the capability to lead others effectively, a leader has failed even before starting.

 Leadership simulation programmes such as FLIGBY encourage leaders to ensure that their teams are working in a state of flow.
 Hence the acronym: Flow Is Good Business for You (FLIGBY).

 Flow – a mental state in which a person performing an activity is fully immersed in a feeling of energised focus, full involvement, and enjoyment.

 FLIGBY uses a flow-based programme with a scenario-based approach to improve critical thinking.
 Its leadership development program combines videogame learning experience with psychometric game-based assessment.
 See how it works.